ipfs/ipfs-docs/docs/concepts/ipns.md

 - **Updating/Creating an IPNS record:** refers to the creation of an IPNS record and signing it with a private key.
 - **Publishing an IPNS record:** advertising the IPNS record so that other nodes can resolve it.
 Details depend on the transport.
-- **Resolving an IPNS name:** Resolving an IPNS name to a content path
+- **Resolving an IPNS name:** Resolving an IPNS name to a content path.

 ### IPNS is transport agnostic